• Skip to primary navigation

 The Lunar New Year comes at just the right time - late January.
 I made a couple of Chinese inspired meals and the stir fries and rice were a welcome change!

-This dish is full of flavour.
+• This dish is full of flavour.
 There is not a lot of runny sauce if you drain the ground pork.
-It was actually a wlecome change since so many of the other dishes on the menu had sauces.
+It was actually a welcome change since so many of the other dishes on the menu had sauces.

 Here are the other dishes I served with this one.

-Other choices would be a Riesling for the same reason that they are usually just off dry with balancing acid and fruitiness that would complement the lemon sauce.
+Other choices would be an off-dry Riesling for the same reasons, that they are usually just off dry, with balancing acid and fruitiness that would complement the lemon sauce.

 Chardonnay would typically be too dry but a wine that is described as aromatic and rich should be fruity enough to stand up to the sauce.
 Something like Hob Nob Chardonnay could work with this dish too.